openapv/openapv/readme/apv_isobmff.md

 ### Description

 The sample entry with APV1SampleEntry type specifies that the track contains APV coded video data samples.
-This type of sample entry shall use APVCodecConfiguraionBox.
+This type of sample entry shall use APVCodecConfigurationBox.

 ### Syntax